Alájar: "Peña de Arias Montano" Natural Monument

-Monumento Natural Peña de Arias Montano or Peña de Alájar is a natural monument of great historical and landscape value.
-The famous humanist Benito Arias Montano lived here, and the area was renamed after him so that nowadays it goes by the name of "Peña de Arias Montano."
-It offers incredible views of Alájar and everything south of the province of Huelva.
+Monumento Natural Peña de Arias Montano or Peña de Alájar is a natural monument of historical and landscape value.
+The humanist Benito Arias Montano lived here, and the area was renamed after him so that nowadays it goes by the name of "Peña de Arias Montano".
+It offers views of Alájar and everything south of the province of Huelva.
 Below is a network of caves among which is Palacio Osucro, a cave which currently remains closed.